Actipro/WPF-Controls/Documentation/topics/editors/editboxes/int16editbox.md

 - `"X"` (uppercase hexadecimal)
 - `"x"` (lowercase hexadecimal)

-Basic custom numeric formats are also supported, such as:
+Composite numeric formats are also supported, such as:

-- `"0' days'"`
+- `"{0:0} days"`

 ## Minimum and Maximum Values

-Minimum and maximum values may be assigned via the [Maximum](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.Maximum) and [Minimum](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.Minimum) properties.
+Minimum and maximum values may be assigned via the [Maximum](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPartEditBoxBase`1.Maximum) and [Minimum](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPartEditBoxBase`1.Minimum) properties.

 No values can be committed that lay outside of the inclusive range created by those properties.